by Nils Osmar. Updated July 28, 2023. Medical Disclaimer

 What I’m doing

 I take several NMN, apigenin, malic acid, parsley powder, and several other NAD boosters and sirtuin activators in the mornings; and work out; and take hot/cold showers; and take saunas.
-I’m 69 (going on 70).
-At my age, NAD+ levels would normally be expected to drop precipitously.
-So I like raising NAD+ in all the ways I can.
+I’m 70, At my age, NAD+ levels would normally be expected to drop precipitously.
+So I like raising NAD+ in all of the ways I can.

 I buy about a third of my supplements, including NMN, resveratrol, SIRT6 Activator, hyaluronic acid, Ca-AKG and TMG, from DoNotAge.
 Their SIRT6 Activator is particularly interesting to me.
 I’m told that human studies are taking place now to clarify the results in humans, and will be published soon.
 I’ll share the results here when they are.
-Anti-aging supplements are not cheap but as mentioned above, their discount code makes them more affordable
+Using their discount code (PATHWAYS in all caps) makes them more affordable

 Other brands that I like anti-aging supplements are Jarrow, Gaia Herbs, Life Extension and BioGaia.
 Jarrow is an excellent source of CoQ10 (ubiquinol) and NAC.
 Gaia Herbs is my source for Black Elderberry Syrup.
-I buy N. Acetyl Cysteine and glycine from Life Extension.
-(I don’t have discount codes for those brands.)
 This isn’t to say they’re the only reputable companies, but they are ones that I trust.

 Whichever company you buy from (if you decide to buy supplements), I would always recommend calculating the price per gram to get the best value.
 And make sure they’re selling the real thing.
 Some of the sellers on Amazon claiming to sell NMN were recently shown to be selling fraudulent products.
 One contained zero grams of NMN.